Red Meat Allergies Caused By Tick Bites Are On The Rise

 About 10 years ago, Commins was among the first physicians to identify the allergy in patients with tick bites.
 Back then, there were just a few dozen known cases.

-But that has increased dramatically.
+That has increased dramatically.
 "We're confident the number is over 5,000 [cases], and that's in the U.S. alone," Commins says.
 There are also cases in Sweden, Germany and Australia — likely linked to other species of ticks.

 In the U.S., the Lone Star tick has expanded its range beyond the Southeast, and there are documented cases of alpha gal meat allergies farther north — including New York, Maine and Minnesota.